Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper extensions: Missing data, confidence intervals, and the F-test

-The left panel of Figure \ref{fig:KeplerQ16spec} shows the missing-data multitaper power spectrum estimate $\hat{S}_{xx}(f)$ from the KIC~6102338 Q16 data and tapers shown in Figure \ref{fig:KeplerQ16flux_tapers}.
-Our choice of $N\varpi = 4$ for both Q0 and Q16 yields a narrower bandwidth $\varpi$ for Q16, which has more observations ($N = 3534$ for Q16 vs.\ $N = 1639$ for Q0).
-As in Figure \ref{fig:KeplerQ0}, the green dots show $>99.9$\% significant oscillations identified by the F-test (\S \ref{subsec:Ftest}).
-The orange curve shows the Lomb-Scargle periodogram, vertically shifted for clarity.
-Figure \ref{fig:KeplerQ16spec} highlights the variance suppression ability of the missing-data multitaper: the 95\% confidence interval, highlighted in light blue, does not nearly bound the vertical excursions of the Lomb-Scargle periodogram.
+The {top} panel of Figure \ref{fig:KeplerQ16spec} shows the missing-data multitaper power spectrum estimate $\hat{S}_{xx}(f)$ from the KIC~6102338 Q16 data and tapers shown in Figure \ref{fig:KeplerQ16flux_tapers}.
+Our choice of $N\varpi = 4$ for both Q0 and Q16 yields a narrower bandwidth $\varpi$ for Q16, which has more observations ($N = 3534$ for Q16 vs.\ $N = 1639$ for Q0). {The middle panel shows the p-value associated with the F statistic as a function of frequency (\S \ref{subsec:Ftest}).} As in Figure \ref{fig:KeplerQ0}, the green dots show oscillations significant at or above the $1-1/N$ level identified by the F-test.
+The {bottom panel} shows the Lomb-Scargle periodogram (gray) overplotted on the multitaper 95\% confidence interval (orange).
+Figure \ref{fig:KeplerQ16spec} highlights the variance suppression ability of the missing-data multitaper: the 95\% confidence interval does not bound the vertical excursions of the Lomb-Scargle periodogram.

-The $k^{\rm th}$ MDSS spectral window $W^{(k)}(f)$ can be calculated using Equation \ref{eq:kspecwin}, replacing the standard fast Fourier transform with the nonuniform fast Fourier transform \citep{barnett19, barnett20}.
-The right panel of Figure \ref{fig:KeplerQ16spec} shows the positive half of each $W^{(k)}(f)$ calculated from the $w_t^{(k)}$ pictured in Figure \ref{fig:KeplerQ16flux_tapers} (as in the DPSS, the MDSS spectral windows are symmetric about zero).
+The $k^{\rm th}$ MDSS spectral window $W^{(k)}(f)$ can be calculated using Equation \ref{eq:spectralwindow}, replacing the standard fast Fourier transform with the nonuniform fast Fourier transform \citep{barnett19, barnett20}.
+Figure \ref{fig:KeplerQ16windows} shows the positive half of each $W^{(k)}(f)$ calculated from the $w_n^{(k)}$ pictured in Figure \ref{fig:KeplerQ16flux_tapers} (as in the DPSS, the MDSS spectral windows are symmetric about zero).
 All $W^{(k)}(f)$ are orthonormal over the frequency range $-1/2 < f < 1/2$ and orthogonal on $-\varpi < f < \varpi$.
 Importantly, the spectral window of the missing-data multitaper estimator can be written analytically in terms of the individual $W^{(k)}(f)$'s.
 If one replaces the adaptive weights $d^2(f)$ (Equation \ref{eq:weights}) with $1/K$, one obtains the following expression for the missing-data spectral window: